ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

        return

-Use blank line to separate the logical sections.
-For example:
+Use a blank line to separate logical sections.

 Instead of: